Commonists/CommonsDownloader/README.md

 Usage
 -----

-This tool can be used either by passing the filenames or by using a file list, which also allows to choose the thumbnail width.
+This tool can be used either by passing the filenames or by using a file list.

 ### Using filenames ###

+Just list the files we want to download.

     download_from_Wikimedia_Commons.py Example.jpg Example_ka.png

+You can set the width of the thumbnail by using the `--width` argument:

+    download_from_Wikimedia_Commons.py --width 50 Example.jpg Example_ka.png

 ### Using a file list ###